Wilderness Survival Rules and Tenets

 - Your brain is always your most valuable tool.

-- Everything you carry in the backcountry should have multiple purposes, one of them should pertain to survival.
+- Everything you carry in the backcountry should have multiple purposes, one of them should pertain to wilderness survival.

 - Attitude often determines who lives or dies and always determines who has fun doing it.